Friends for 60 years find out they’re biological brothers

 At the top of the list of DNA matches was the username Robi737.

-It turns out Robinson had used the same website to find answers about his family.
+It turns out Robinson had also used Ancestry.com to find answers about his family.

 “Yea hairy arms, that did it!”
 Macfarlane exclaimed.